Small Business Development

 1. A Cover Letter - that specifies that the DBE is applying for interstate certification, identifying all UCPs in which the DBE is certified (including the UCP that originally certified it);

-2. An Electronic Image - of the UCP directory of the original UCP that shows the DBE certification*;
+2. An Electronic Image - of the UCP directory that shows the DBE certification*;

 3. A New Declaration of Eligibility (DOE).